jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 Don't get me wrong.
 Chainlink is awesome and has powered a lot of the DeFi infrastructure.
 Their integration guides are nice and easy.
 BUT, the contract has to know which contract to call to get ETH/USD, and which to call to get UNI/USD and so on...So you have to spend all that gas saving this into your contract and having a way to upgrade these.
 Chainlink has rolled out a [Feed Registry](https://docs.chain.link/data-feeds/feed-registry) so the contract can query at runtime, but I have zero idea why this is only available on Etherum Mainnet.
-So now I have to write this extra contract to act as the chainlink registry when I deploy on other L2s (we were going to do this on Abitrum, and then mainnet/optimisim/otherL2s later).
+So now I have to write this extra contract to act as the chainlink registry when I deploy on other L2s (we were going to do this on Arbitrum, and then mainnet/Optimism/otherL2s later).

 WHY??!

 ### Gelato Is Delicious

-I initially nerdsniped myself into the project by thinking about "good MEV" and how to align incentive mechanisms so that an IFTTT ecosystem could have strong guarantees.
+I initially nerd-sniped myself into the project by thinking about "good MEV" and how to align incentive mechanisms so that an IFTTT ecosystem could have strong guarantees.
 Ultimately, I caved in and just assumed we were going to use Gelato to start off.
 Their docs were awesome and the devs in the discord were helpful.
 I was able to get a working prototype up and running in a few hours!

 2 things I didn't like about using them: